gabrielmoral/el-camino-de-un-aprendiz/_posts/2018-11-03-designing-data-intensive-applications-chapter-1.md

 - book
 ---

-The current book in the readers club is [**Designing Data-Intensive Applications**](https://www.goodreads.com/book/show/23463279-designing-data-intensive-applications) by Martin Kleppmann and I will try to write a little post with the highlights of every chapter we read.
-These posts will not replace the read of the book since there will be a lot of things I will not consider so I encourage you to read the book.
+The current book in the readers club is <a href="https://www.goodreads.com/book/show/23463279-designing-data-intensive-applications" target="_blank">**Designing Data-Intensive Applications**</a> by Martin Kleppmann and I will try to write a little post with the highlights of every chapter we read.
+These posts will not replace the reading of the book since there will be a lot of things I will not consider so I encourage you to read it.

 **Chapter 1 - Reliable, scalable and maintainable Applications**